Package Integrity Testing

 The efficacy of the sterile barrier packaging design must be evaluated after exposure to environmental and dynamic stresses along with the specific expiration date (s) that the finished package is expected to see in its lifecycle.

 Environmental conditioning, accelerated aging and distribution simulation testing provide a controlled means to expose a package to the predicted environmental and dynamic stresses that the samples may encounter in the real world.
 Package strength testing and package integrity testing provide the means to evaluate the packaging after exposure.

-As an industry leader in medical device packaging testing with over 20 years of experience DDL specializes in package integrity testing.
+As an industry leader in medical device packaging testing with 25 years of experience, DDL specializes in package integrity testing.
 DDL’s engineers are available to help medical device manufacturers better understand integrity testing, how it used in conjunction with strength testing and ultimately help provide validation for a package design.